gratipay/guide/README.md

 Open organizations are fundamentally *organizations*, a term we use loosely to mean an economic unit larger than an individual.
 Whether business, charity, or government, organizations take in money, and produce value in the world.
 A good deal of advice, then, about running *any* organization, applies to running an open organization.

 However, a lot of our users aren't used to thinking of themselves as organizational leaders.
 Some might balk at the idea—maybe it even sounds like selling out!
-If this describes you, then part of the purpose of this book is to put you on a path to thinking about your project as an *organization* and you as a *leader* of it (or to help you decide that Gratipay is not a good fit for you).
+If this describes you, then part of the purpose of this book is to put you on a path to thinking about your project as an *organization* and you as a *leader* of it.

 This book is laid out as an introduction to topics that are relevant to every organization.
 Each chapter provides a brief introduction to the topic with links to further resources, and then a discussion of unique ways in which the topic applies to *open* organizations.